-Our lab is interested in neuronal turnover, focusing on the mechanisms that regulate protein stability during brain development and aging
+Our lab is interested in presynaptic physiology focusing on the mechanisms that regulate neuronal development and aging

 Previous and current research

-Our overall goal is to elucidate the molecular principles underlying protein turnover in the brain with a specific focus on neuron development and aging.
-We are working on a range of labelling techniques including microscopy and mass spectrometry technologies to assay the stability and the replacement of proteins in vitro and in vivo in several model systems.
+Our overall goal is to elucidate the molecular principles underlying protein turnover in the brain, with a particular focus on neuronal development and aging.